 Overnight: Kande Beach - Lake Malawi (2) | Breakfast x 2, Lunch x 2, Dinner x 2

 Kande Beach, Lake Malawi - Chipata (Zambia).
 Leaving the sandy shores of Lake Malawi we head cross into Zambia at the border town of Chipata.
 Formally named Fort Jamerson, Chipata is the capital of Zambia's Eastern Province.
-If time permits we'll stop in Chipata before travelling on to our campsite a short distance from the town centre.
+If time permits we'll stop in Chipata before travelling on to our campsite a short distance from the town center.

 Overnight: Chipata | Breakfast, Lunch, Dinner